 This solution is addressing KI#2 on security aspects for CAPIF interconnect for APIInvoker authentication and authorization using authorization code flow in CAPIF interconnection (CAPIF-6/6e).

 The originator CCF of the API Invoker acts as client towards the interconnected CCF.
 The originator CCF serves several API invokers and can be connected to several CCFs.
-When using authorization code the originator CCF gets an authorization code from the CCF of another domain.
+When using authorization code flow, the originator CCF gets an authorization code from the CCF of another domain.
 The authorization code, when received from an API invoker in an access token request, needs to be correlated with the correct CCF.
 However, the CCF interconnecting with the API invoker's CCF domain does only provide an authorization code.

 The solution proposes how communication between CCF-B (originator CCF) and CCF-A (in the other domain) enables the originator CCF to identify in the access token request of the APIInvoker the correct CCF in the other domain, from which the APIInvoker received an authorization code before.